xphil/eat/README.md

 # Usage

-Before running this tool, you need to have **gzip** and **bzip2** archivers installed on your system (usually those are installed on most Linux distibutions and most Unix'es)
+Before running this tool, you need to have **gzip** and **bzip2** archivers installed on your system (usually those two are installed on most Linux distibutions and most Unix'es)

 To see all available options, run:
 ```